Albert0i/Redis-Stack-Tutorial/README.md

   [DIALECT dialect]
 ```

-Once you understand how [FT.SEARCH](https://redis.io/commands/ft.search/) works and if you are familar with [Aggregation pipeline in MongoDB](https://youtu.be/vx1C8EyTa7Y), you are half way done...
+The good news is: once you become familiar with how [FT.SEARCH](https://redis.io/commands/ft.search/) works and if you are familar with [Aggregation pipeline in MongoDB](https://youtu.be/vx1C8EyTa7Y), you are already half way done...

 SQL
 ```